AbhinavA10/loc8r-app/app_public/README.md

 # Loc8rPublic
-Angular Front end for our application
+Angular Front end for the application

 ## Angular Architecture